Department of Political Science

 - International Education Opportunities

-Political science majors participate in Global Awareness and various semester-long and yearlong study abroad programs.
+Political science majors participate in Global Learning and various semester-long and yearlong study abroad programs.

 - Off-Campus Study